What is Anhedonia? (No Feelings, Emotional Flatlining)

 - Faking emotions with other people, such as pretending to care when you don’t.

 - Feeling totally flat during special moments such as getting married or watching your favorite sports team win a major championship.

-- Having memory issues, trouble concentrating, and other cognitive difficulties.
+- Having memory issues, trouble concentrating, focusing, and other cognitive difficulties.

 Clinical Anhedonia Definition

 “Anhedonia, a term first used by Ribot in 1896, is a diminished capacity to experience pleasure.
 It describes the lack of interest and the withdrawal from all usual pleasant activities.
 Chapman et al. defined two different types of hedonic deficit: physical anhedonia and social anhedonia.
 Physical anhedonia represents an inability to feel physical pleasures (such as eating, touching and sex).
 Social anhedonia describes an incapacity to experience interpersonal pleasure (such as being and talking to others).”
 Source

 Anhedonia definitions include different types, such as social and physical described above, sexual, musical, appetitive or motivational, consummatory, and anticipatory anhedonia.
 Total or complete anhedonia is having all of them together where there is no positive emotion or interest in any area of life, which is what I refer to as emotional flatlining.

 Musical, social, and sexual anhedonia are characterized by having no sense of pleasure in these particular areas.
 Appetitive or motivational anhedonia is having no motivation or desire to do something, while consummatory anhedonia is not enjoying the activity itself.
 Anticpatory anhedonia is the inability to experience any excitement about the future.